DylanLawless/DylanLawless.github.io/_topic/statistics/burden_test.md

 # Main papers in order

-* Methods for detecting associations with rare variants for common diseases: application to analysis of sequence data.
+* Methods for detecting associations with rare variants for common diseases: application to analysis of sequence data
-@li2008methods
+{% cite li2008methods %}.
 * A groupwise association test for rare mutations using a weighted sum statistic.
-@madsen2009groupwise
+{% cite madsen2010groupwise %}.
 * An evaluation of statistical approaches to rare variant analysis in genetic association studies.
-@morris2010evaluation
+{% cite morris2010evaluation  %}.
 * Pooled association tests for rare variants in exon-resequencing studies.
-@price2010pooled
+{% cite price2010pooled  %}.
 * Testing for an unusual distribution of rare variants.
-@neale2011testing
+{% cite neale2011testing %}.
 * Rare-Variant Association Testing for Sequencing Data with the Sequence Kernel Association Test.
-@wulee2011rare
+{% cite wulee2011rare %}.
 * Optimal tests for rare variant effects in sequencing association studies.
-@Lee2012Optimal
+{% cite Lee2012Optimal %}.
 * Optimal Unified Approach for Rare-Variant Association Testing with Application to Small-Sample Case-Control Whole-Exome Sequencing Studies.
-@Lee2012Optimalunified
+{% cite Lee2012Optimalunified %}.
 * Sequence Kernel Association Tests for the Combined Effect of Rare and Common Variants.
-@IonitaLaza2013Sequence
+{% cite IonitaLaza2013Sequence  %}

 ## Major Classes of Tests